albinjames/albinjames/README.md

 <h1 align="center">Hey there! 👋 </h1>

+With a PhD in theoretical physics and recently trained in data science at the Le Wagon full-time bootcamp Paris, I am passionate about machine learning and applied mathematics.
+I am looking for a role as a data scientist in order to put my know-how into practice in a professional environment.
+The mechanical and the biomedical engineering sectors are especially attractive to me.
+My intention is to continue to learn and grow in this ever-changing data landscape!

 - 🔭 I’m currently working on [Heart Murmurs](https://github.com/fablaw/circor), a project to detect heart anomalies using sound signals, i.e. phonocardiogram recordings